 I have this really cool lined burlap lunch bag and it has worn out.
-I bought it in early 2010 when I started a new job and after nearly five years of carrying many lunches, I think I would be worn out, too!
+I bought it long ago when I started a new job, and after nearly five years of carrying many lunches, I think I would be worn out, too!
 It is certainly my favorite bag and I figured out how I could inexpensively recreate it.
 Let me show you how to make a lined burlap lunch bag!

 - Contrasting Thread

 - 2 pieces of fabric and vinyl at 11″ x 12″ – Bag Sides

 - 2 pieces of fabric and vinyl at 4″ x 22″ – Handles

 - 1 piece of fabric and vinyl at 7″ x 33″ – Bag Gusset